Mwape04/wikipedia-source-classification/README.md

 Provide consistent classification across all articles.

+Ensure fairness and transparency by clearly documenting why a source is classified under a certain type.

+Enhance community trust by ensuring only reliable and verifiable sources are suggested.

 3. Data Mining Goals
 We will build a classification model to assign a resource type label (e.g., "academic source", "news", "blog", "government document") to a given web page.
 The model will: